geniousisme/ADB-Fall-2016/PA2/README.md

     1) summarize: calls summarize_for_categ for each subcategory <br>
     2) summarize_for_categ: calculate the word document frequency for each category <br>
     3) fetch_page: Return set of words from the url page and fetch page through lynx <br>
-    4) page_parser: parse each html page and extract words we are interested <br>
+    4) page_parser: parse each html page with the approach mentioned in proj2 description, which includes three requirements:<br>
+          - Any part of the text after the "References" line should be ignored.<br>
+          - Also any text within brackets "[....]" should be ignored.<br>
+          - Any character not in the English alphabet should be treated as a word separator, and the words are case-insensitive.<br>

+    We avoid the visiting the same url by eliminating those urls from root urls set.
+However, we collect the word document frequency in another dictionary and assign the dictionary to Root when we need the calculate word document frequency for Root.

 - **Category.py**<br>
     Category class for category objects.
-We also implemented basic object operation methods such as building subcategories and show classification infomation.
+We also implemented basic object operation methods such as showing classification infomation, or checking category is root or not.

 - **Utils.py**<br>
     Utility function to extract queries regarding to each category into a dictionary.